ericlabouve/Procedural-Story-Generator/README.md

 #### Grammar Modification Scales:

-Adjust the length of the story.
+The length of a story can be adjusted using the \\CHOOSE function.
 As the scale increases, the <Middle> rule expands to include more locations:

 ```
 <Travel> ::= \CHOOSE("Travel Extent", <Travel Default>, [Travel North], [Travel NorthWest], [Travel NorthEast], [Travel South], [Travel SouthWest], [Travel SouthEast], [Travel East], [Travel West])